Sacred Heart Church (Columbus, Ohio): Sacred Heart School

 On the 19th of April 1876, 83 pupils were enrolled into the new school, which was run by Sisters of St. Francis of Penance and Christian Charity.
 Before the end of that term, the number of pupils had increased to 250.
 When school opened again in the subsequent September there were 305 pupils in charge of five Sisters.
 The enrollment steadily grew year after year, until there were more than 600 pupils in attendance.

 Building additions

 The rapid and continued growth of the congregation demanded a corresponding increase in the accommodations.
 Several additions were accordingly made to the building; In 1877 the pastoral residence was added to the south end of the building, and in 1886 a convent for the Sisters was built on the north end.
-Finished as it is now, the building is about 175 feet long and 80 feet wide.
-The cost of the structure was about $80,000.
+Upon completion, the building was about 175 feet long and 80 feet wide and cost about $80,000.